bitshares/docs.bitshares.org/_sources/integration/SupportingFeatures.txt

 Whitelists and Blacklists
 #########################

-Some 3rd party service providers may want to only do business with customers that fulfill certain criteria, e.g. verified their identity for KYC/AML.
-Those services can use so called `whitelists` (or, alternatively, `blacklists`) that will prevent unauthorized network participants to interact with you.
-For instance, only those people that have verified with your own platform and have an account there can send funds to your service.
+Some 3rd party service providers may want to select which customers are allowed to hold their assets , e.g. after verified their identity for KYC/AML.
+Those services can use so called `whitelists` (or, alternatively, `blacklists`) of their assets that will prevent unauthorized participants to use this particular asset.

-In BitShares 2.0, account names and also user-issued assets have their individual whitelists.
+In BitShares 2.0, account names (life-time members only) and also user-issued assets have their individual whitelists.
 Hence, if you issue an IOU on the blockchain, you can define who can hold and trade your tokens, if you wish.

+User whitelists on contrast can be used by independent KYC/AML providers to state proper verification.
+An asset issuer may then use those providers to oursource identity verification completely.

 Hierarchical Corporate Accounts
 ###############################